Pub-Craig-Researchs/gao-martin-2021-jof-modernized/README.md

 **(The Journal of Finance, 2021, Can Gao & Ian W. R. Martin)**

-This project provides an empirical replication codebase in Python for the aforementioned academic paper.
+This project modernizes an empirical replication codebase in Python for the aforementioned academic paper, based on the official implement.
 The authors construct a forward-looking "Market Sentiment and Bubbles" measure, denoted as $B_t$.
 This index synthesizes the lower bound of expected returns implied by option market data, risk-free interest rates, and the fundamental equity premium predicted by Valuation Ratios.
+Pseudo data can be found at JoF.

 ## Code Structure